FAVAIOS MOSCATEL BREAD AND AVESSADA

 Here also we saw gardens that had growing Kale of a couple varieties.
 I wish more had been served on the ship.

-At the factory that processes the grapes we saw a huge operation that was mostly stainless steel.
-It all cost about ten million dollars, especially since they only bought parts from Portugal, helping the economy of the country.
+the factory that processes the grapes we saw a huge operation that was mostly

-Once only 60 families worked in making wine.
-Now 450 participate.
+only 60 families worked in making wine.

 Here is one of our fellow travelers, from Canada, showing off the souvenir bottle of Moscatel.
 She and her husband were two of the youngest travelers and they were delightful.
 She is currently a house stager and he runs a metal shredding operation for recycling.